UnionInternationalCheminsdeFer/OSDM/spec/relationship-offer-offerpart-product-and-fare.md

 and fulfillments (aka. tickets).
 If a booking occurs the RU informs the RU of the fare sold using UIC 301.

-### Second Scenario: Import of Relevant fares at Offer Step
+### Second Scenario: Import of Relevant Fares at Offer Step

 At offer time, an allocator looks up the fares for a given origin/destination in its database.
 If it doesn't find it the allocator imports the relevant fares online.
 If a booking occurs the RU informs the RU of the fare sold using UIC 301.

-### Third Scenario: No explicit Import of Fares
+### Third Scenario: No Explicit Import of Fares

 For a given origin/destination and date of travel the relevant fares are returned as part of the `Offer`.